SidheshwarSarangal/nextjs-assignment/README.md

 ## 🚀 Live Demo

-Click the link below to view the live deployed app: You need to just use your google id in order to do the signin using option sign in with google.
+Click the link below to view the live deployed app:

+ Use the option: sign in with google.
+You need to just use your google id in order to view the app.

 👉 [Next.js Pizza App Live](https://nextjs-pizza-app-five.vercel.app/)